apjanke/dotfiles/README.md

 ##   Notes   ##

 The symlinks are only done one level deep.
-This will be an issue if there end up being multiple platforms with bin/ or other directories that want to be merged somehow.
-Best approach is probably to just not support that, and require anything in bin/ or another subdir to be generic, or replaced per-platform on the basis of the entire folder.
+This will be an issue if there end up being multiple platforms with subdirectories that want to be merged somehow, or if I add support for XDG `~/.config` directories.

+The same `bin` directory will be linked on all platforms, so it needs to have portability support inside it, instead of defining alternate platform-specific `bin` dirs.
+This is by design, since it will mostly contain script files.

 ##  License  ##